loadsys/CakePHP-Sitemap/README.md

 ],
 ```

-* To modify these options for instance to change the `changefreq` when listing records, updated the `addBehavior` method call for the `Table` in question like so:
+* To modify these options for instance to change the `changefreq` when listing records, update the `addBehavior` method call for the `Table` in question like so:

 ```php
 $this->addBehavior('Sitemap.Sitemap', ['changefreq' => 'weekly']);